Undergraduate Types of Aid

 Soka's Named Scholarships

-Soka named scholarships are available for continuing Soka students and require an application.
+Soka named scholarships are available for current Soka students and require an application.

 Office of Financial Aid